-Committee Primary Responsibilities Audit (1) Members: Messrs.
+Committee Primary Responsibilities Audit(1) Members: Messrs.
 Yates (Chair), Adams and Manning Number of Meetings in 2019: 5 Assists the Board of Directors in its oversight of (i) our accounting and financial reporting processes and other internal control processes, (ii) the audits and integrity of our financial statements, and (iii) our compliance with legal and regulatory requirements.
 Approves the independent registered public accounting firm's appointment, compensation, retention and provides oversight of their work as well as annually assesses their qualifications and independence.
 Considers and reviews the adequacy and effectiveness of our internal controls over financial reporting and any related significant findings of our independent auditor and internal audit.
 Reviews our Code of Ethics and recommends changes as well as reviews and assesses any violations.
 Reviews and approves any proposed related person transactions.
 Reviews our financial and risk management policies, including approval of decisions to enter swaps or other derivatives.
 Reviews our enterprise risk management program which is a comprehensive assessment of key risks including those related to cybersecurity.
-Compensation (2) Members: Messrs.
+Compensation(2) Members: Messrs.
 Gray (Chair), Krause, McCarter and Watts Number of Meetings in 2019: 13 Reviews and approves the compensation philosophy for our Chief Executive Officer.
 Reviews and approves all forms of compensation and benefits provided to our other executive officers.
 Reviews and oversees the administration of our equity incentive plans.
 May engage independent compensation advisors to provide advice regarding our executive compensation program and director compensation.
-Nominating and Corporate Governance (3) Members: Ms. Maguire (Chair) and Messrs.
-Akerson, Krause and Watts Number of Meetings in 2019: 3 Identifies, screens and recommends candidates to the Board of Directors for election to our Board of Directors.
+Identifies, screens and recommends candidates to the Board of Directors for election to our Board of Directors.
 Reviews the composition of the Board of Directors and its committees.
 Reviews and determines appropriate Board leadership structure.
 Develops and recommends appropriate Corporate Governance Guidelines.
 Oversees overall compliance with and execution of the Company's Corporate Governance Guidelines.
 Oversight of ESG policies and practices.

-- The Board of Directors has determined that each of member of the Audit Committee is an "audit committee financial expert" (1) as such term is defined under the applicable regulations of the Commission and has the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of Nasdaq.
+applicable regulations of the Commission and has the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of Nasdaq.
 The Board of Directors has also determined that each member of the Audit Committee is independent under Rule 10A-3 under the Exchange Act and the enhanced independence standards for audit committee members as defined in the rules of Nasdaq and the Commission.
-All members of the Audit Committee can read and understand fundamental financial statements, are familiar with finance and accounting practices and principles and are financially literate. - The Compensation Committee's processes for fulfilling its responsibilities and duties with respect to executive compensation (2) and the role of executive officers and management in the compensation process are each described under the heading "Determination of Compensation Awards" in this Proxy Statement.
-The Board of Directors has determined that each member of the Compensation Committee satisfies the enhanced independence standards for compensation committee members as defined in the rules of Nasdaq and the Commission. - (3) The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent as defined in the Nasdaq rules.
+All members of the Audit Committee can read and understand fundamental financial statements, are familiar with finance and accounting practices and principles and are financially literate.

+(2) The Compensation Committee's processes for fulfilling its responsibilities and duties with respect to executive compensation and the role of executive officers and management in the compensation process are each described under the heading "Determination of Compensation Awards" in this Proxy Statement.
+The Board of Directors has determined that each member of the Compensation Committee satisfies the enhanced independence standards for compensation committee members as defined in the rules of Nasdaq and the Commission.

+(3) The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent as defined in the Nasdaq rules.